 Your application file and the letter of intent is the first thing they see about you as a potential applicant, and since they get a lot of letters to review, you should create yours in a way that convinces them to choose you.

-Your letter needs to be informative, interesting, have a personal touch, and most importantly, specify why you want to join this program and why you would be the perfect candidate.
+Your letter needs to be informative and interesting, have a personal touch, and, most importantly, specify why you want to join this program and why you would be the perfect candidate.

 In this article, we will tell you everything you need to know while writing a letter of intent for college.

 Why Write a Letter of Intent for College

 A statement of purpose or an LOI (Letter of Intent) is a clear, brief, and focused essay that is submitted to college admissions as a part of the application process.